Python Data Types

 3. Boolean Type - bool

-These are True or False values — ideal for decisions:
+These are True or False values.
+They are widely used for decision making:

 is_raining = False